 Independence for Youth Allowance

-If you apply for Youth Allowance, you will be assessed as being either dependent or independent.
+If you apply for Youth Allowance, you will be assessed as being either independent or a dependant.

 If you are under 22 years, you may be considered independent if you: